-The Republic XP-72 Wasp Major-powered "Super Thunderbolt" was being developed in the latter part of World War 2 (1939-1945) as the ultimate incarnation of the war-winning P-47 Thunderbolt fighter/fighter-bomber (also produced by Republic).
+The Republic XP-72 Wasp Major-powered "Super Thunderbolt" (or "Ultrabolt") was being developed in the latter part of World War 2 (1939-1945) as the ultimate incarnation of the war-winning P-47 Thunderbolt fighter/fighter-bomber (also produced by Republic).
 The XP-72 incorporated largely the same airframe with the massive, experimental Pratt & Whitney R-4360 "Wasp Major" series engine rated at 3,450 horsepower.
 As promising as the high-altitude fighter was becoming, the changing nature of the war ultimately found little need for such an aircraft.
 No more than two prototypes were produced.

 As an expediency, the XP-72 made use of both the proven fuselage and wings of the P-47 before it.
 Some alterations to accommodate the large Pratt & Whitney were made to the airframe and this included a revised lower cowling to allow for proper aspiration of the engine.
 A large-diameter, four-bladed propeller unit was affixed to the powerplant.
 The aircraft was indeed considered the "Super Thunderbolt" when compared to the original P-47 offering.